-One of the goals of our study is to develop methods for quantitative assessment of the efficacy of pharmacological interventions to decreases sensed nociception, at least in those cases where their action can be specifically interpreted as a change in nociception transduction.
+One of the goals of our study is to develop methods for quantitative assessment of the efficacy of pharmacological interventions to decreases sensed heat stimuli, at least in those cases where their action can be specifically interpreted as a change in thermal sensory transduction.
 We can use the developed statistical model for this.
-Specifically, taking the model derived from the control worms, we can infer the laser current from behavior of all three different worm types.
-To the extent that the current inferred for the treated worms is smaller than that for the control worms at the same applied current, the nociception level perceived by the treated worms is smaller.
+Specifically, taking the model derived from the control worms, we can infer the laser current from the behavior of all three different worm types.
+To the extent that the current inferred for the treated worms is smaller than that for the control worms at the same applied current, the heat stimuli level perceived by the treated worms is smaller.